Karstadt: History

 In 1929 one of the then-largest department stores in the world was opened on Hermannplatz in Berlin-Kreuzberg.
 The nine-storey building with around 72,000 m2 of usable space (at that time KaDeWe had less than 30,000 m² initially offered work to 4,000 employees.
 The monumental building also had two 56 m towers, a 4,000 m² roof terrace and several truck lifts as well as its own entrance from the underground railway.
-It soon became clear, however, that the building was over-dimensioned and, in 1932, a number of floors were empty due to the economic crisis.
+It soon became clear, however, that the building was over-built and, in 1932, a number of floors were empty due to the economic crisis.
 In 1945 the building was blown up by members of the SS.

 In 1932 Rudolph Karstadt stepped down from the management of the company following the dramatic decline in sales which accompanied the global economic crisis.
 A restructuring plan included a reduction in the share capital and the closure of numerous branches and production facilities; Epa AG was sold.

 In the 1930s the company suffered under the ideological reservations about department stores held by National Socialism.
 Such stores were generally perceived as a "Jewish invention" and were subject to widespread repression.
 Karstadt AG had to dismiss 830 Jewish employees, including four board members and 47 branch managers.